zobront/odyssey/contracts/spec/params.md

 ## Team Inputs

-- `teamC`: amount the team can afford
+- `teamC`: amount the team can afford for challenges in an emergency
-- `minReward`: minimum reward to incentivize provers
+- `minReward`: minimum reward needed to incentivize provers
 - `numP`: number of proof systems

 ## Parameters